MARKETING • CREATIVE • DIGITAL

 - Part IV: Finding your next professional position

-Now, in Part V of Best Practices to Ensure Success When Switching Leadership Roles, I will share one additional crucial topic: negotiation.
+Now, in Part V of Best Practices to Ensure Success When Switching Leadership Roles, we will share one additional crucial topic: negotiation.

 The Compensation Package